adona65/springboot_2.7_tutorial/HowTo.md

 Then, if you wan't to run the application using this jar, just place yourself into the folder containing the jar and execute <span style="color: green;">*java -jar {place name of jar here}.jar*</span>

+#### Spring Boot Devtools

+A common feature of developing web applications is coding a change, restarting the application, and refreshing the browser to view the change.
+This entire process can eat up a lot of time.
+To speed up this refresh cycle, Spring Boot offers with a handy module known as <span style="color: green;">spring-boot-devtools</span>.
+Spring Boot Devtools:
+- Enables hot swapping.
+- Switches template engines to disable caching.
+- Enables LiveReload to automatically refresh the browser.
+- Other reasonable defaults based on development instead of production.